Key takeaways

 Intake and structuring

 Documents arrive via email, WhatsApp, portals, and paper.
-AI Accountant can ingest all sources, structure data, and prep it for review, reducing manual entry risk.
+Automated ingestion tools can structure data from all these sources and prepare it for review, reducing manual entry risk at the very first step.

 Applying thresholds and sampling

-Flag high value items, generate risk based and statistical samples, and publish a review roadmap so reviewers know what to check, and how deep to go.
+Flag high value items.
+Generate risk based and statistical samples.
+Publish a review roadmap so reviewers know what to check, and how deep to go.

 Executing reviews and logging exceptions

-Work the checklist, log exceptions in real time, escalate unusual patterns even if a checklist box is ticked.
+Work the checklist.
+Log exceptions in real time.
+Escalate unusual patterns even if a checklist box is ticked.
+Trust the framework, but also trust your instincts when something looks off.

 Approval and synchronization